WICG/fenced-frame/explainer/permission_document_policies.md

 *   Client hints is one of the features that rely on [using permissions policy delegation](https://github.com/WICG/ua-client-hints#for-example) by the top-level page for allowing certain client hints to be used by an embedding frame.
 Since delegation won’t be allowed, should the fenced frames be allowed to behave like top-level contexts to figure out which client hints should be sent, via the Accept-CH headers?
 That could lead to an escalation of privilege but may be for utility this will need to be supported?
 Client hints might contain high-entropy and sensitive data but might be needed for normal functioning of a site.
 Additionally, fenced frames like iframes, will not read/write from the origin’s client hints opt-in cache.
-(I think the decision should be based on whether delegation was used for CH for security reasons or not.)

 ## Document Policy